From coast to coast: The best regional fast-food chains to try

 - Original location: Corpus Christi, Texas

-- Current states: Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Kansas, Louisiana, Mississippi, Missouri, Nevada, New Mexico, Oklahoma, South Carolina, Tennessee, and Texas
+- Current states: Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Kansas, Louisiana, Mississippi, Missouri, Nevada, New Mexico, North Carolina, Oklahoma, South Carolina, Tennessee, and Texas

-Harmon Dobson had one goal when opening up his burger stand in Texas: make a burger big enough that you'll need to hold it with two hands.
-The burger was so big (and delicious) that customers couldn't help but exclaim, "what a burger!"
+Harmon Dobson's goal when opening his burger stand in Texas was to create a burger big enough to hold with two hands.
+The burger was so big (and delicious) that customers couldn't help but exclaim, "What a burger!"
 These tasty burgers served on an enormous 5-inch toasted bun are now a staple across 16 states.

 West: Burgerville